The End of Files December 8, 2012Posted by Andre Vellino in Digital library, Data.

 Conventional, static files will continue to exist for some time and version control systems will continue to provide change management services to what we now know as “files”.
 But I predict that my grand children won’t know what a file is – and won’t need to.
 The procedural instructions required for assembling information-packages out of components, including the digital rights constraints that govern them, will eventually dominate the world of consumable digital content to the point where the idea of a file will be obsolete.

-CISTI Sciverse Gadget App December 13, 2011Posted by Andre Vellino in CISTI, Digital library, General, Information retrieval, Open Access.
+CISTI Sciverse Gadget App December 13, 2011Posted by Andre Vellino in Digital library, Information retrieval, Open Access, CISTI, General.

 add a comment